 We must accept the penance which the priest gives us.

 The examination of conscience is an earnest effort to recall to mind all the sins we have committed since our last worthy confession.
 Before beginning the examination of conscience, we should pray to God to give us light to know our sins and grace to detest them.
 We can make a good examination of conscience by calling to memory the commandments of God, the precepts of the Church, the seven capital sins, and the particular duties of our state in life, to find out the sins we have committed.
 For more information, see Catechism 1420-1498.

-Reconciliation is celebrated in the 2nd grade.
-Students must attend our Religious Education Program a year before the reception of the Sacrament of Holy Communion.
-For more information, or to register for classes, contact Kelly Murphy at 262-248-8524 or firstname.lastname@example.org.
+Reconciliation is celebrated prior to receiving First Holy Communion.
+Students must attend Religious Education in order to prepare for these Sacraments.
+For more information, or to register for classes, contact Abbey Rosenquist at 262-248-8524 or email@example.com